barenko/interview-java-test/README.md

 This is a simple java project with several issues to help to interview tech candidates.
 The business logic is fine.
 This project has only technical issues.

-You'll have 1 hour to compile and do all refactoring that you can to improve the code legibility and maintenance.
+You'll have 30m to compile and do all refactoring that you can to improve the code legibility and maintenance.

 **Caution**: To your delivery the follow itens are mandatory:
 - The code must compile